Hendler/logical/README.md

 uv run logical export-prolog
 ```

+`logical add` and `logical ask` require `OPENAI_API_KEY` because they use OpenAI
+to extract structured triples or query intent. `logical check` and
+`logical export-prolog` operate on the local `.logical/` store and do not need an
+API key.

 Knowledge is stored in `.logical/knowledge.jsonl`.
 Prolog is generated into
 `.logical/world.pl`; it is a projection, not the source of truth.

+Invalid or unsupported logic is quarantined instead of projected into Prolog.
-Conflicting claims are quarantined by default.
+Conflicting claims are also quarantined by default.
 In an interactive terminal,
 `logical add --interactive "..."` lets you choose whether to keep existing
 knowledge, replace it, or quarantine the new claim.